cesar-ilharco/acl-2020/_pages/calls/papers.md

 <p align="justify"><b>Please do not modify these style files, or use templates designed for other
 conferences.
 Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.</b></p>
-<h2>Optional Supplementary Materials: Appendices, Software and Data</h2>
+## Optional Supplementary Materials: Appendices, Software and Data
 <p align="justify">Each ACL-IJCNLP 2021 submission can be accompanied by a single
 PDF appendix, one .tgz or .zip archive containing software, and one .tgz or .zip archive containing data.
 ACL-IJCNLP 2021 encourages the submission of these supplementary